-and exuberance that resonates with me and it's at the heart of everything I create.
-I’m very aware of colour pattern and texture in the world around me and vibrant use of these things is a signature of my work along with a playful layering of shades tones and marks.
+I'm an artist designer and maker with a profound love of colour.
+For me it has a lyrical energy and exuberance that really resonates and it's at the heart of everything I create.
+I’ve always been aware of colour pattern and texture in the world around me and vibrant use of these is a signature of my work along with a playful layering of shades tones and marks.
 It’s a visual vocabulary that I express in abstract form.

 "Go into the arts.
 I'm not kidding.
 The arts are not a way to make a living.
 They are a very human way of making life more bearable.
 Practicing an art no matter how well or badly is a way to make your soul grow for heavens sake.
 Sing in the shower, dance to the radio.
 Tell stories.
 Write a poem to a friend, even a lousy poem.
 Do it as well as you possibly can.
 You'll get an enormous reward.
 You will have created something"